20 interactive teaching activities for in the interactive classroom

-In this blog post, I wall talk about the use of interactive methods for teaching, encouraging more dedication towards the lesson material.
-We will see some interactive teaching tools, interactive teaching ideas and interactive teaching games.
+In this blog post, I will talk about the use of interactive methods for teaching, encouraging more dedication towards the lesson material.
+We will see some interactive teaching tools, interactive teaching ideas, and interactive teaching games.

-Not only will I talk about the use of interactive methods of teaching, I’ll give you some examples of methods used in the present classroom as well.
+Not only will I talk about the use of interactive methods of teaching, but I’ll also give you some examples of methods used in the present classroom as well.

 Ready?
 Here are some of the most effective ways to engage your pupils!

 3 Effective interactive teaching strategies to encourage speech in your classroom